connormckelvey/resume/README.rst

   | :organization:`Findsome & Winmore` |---| :location:`Orlando, FL`

   * Collaborated with designers and other developers on internal and client based websites and applications
-  * Used technologies like Wordpress, Node, Rails, Angular, and React
+  * Used technologies like: Wordpress, Node, Rails, Angular, and React
   * Worked with stakeholders to plan and estimate the cost client projects
   * Transitioned development to to git from svn for easier collaboration